nossie531/simple_scan/README.md

 ## What's New

+Version 0.2.1 is update for document fix.

-Version 0.2 changes `trace2` behavior.
+Version 0.2.0 changes `trace2` behavior.
 In version 0.2, it track previous and current state.
 While in version 0.1, it track current state and current input.